david-j-xu/boo/README.md

 # Boo

 ## Overview
 A minimal version of Git (only supporting single branches so far) implemented in C++ for the lolzies.
-It supports minimal versions of commit, log, diff, reset, and status.
+It supports minimal versions of init, commit, log, reset, and status commands.
 Changes are automatically staged for now.

 ## .boo Format